-In truth, all of these features are important, and you’ll understand why in a minute… but trust me, being comfortable with your shoes can go a long way when you’re pushing for that extra inch.
+In truth, all of these features are important, and you’ll understand why in a minute… but trust me, being comfortable with your shoes goes a long way when you’re pushing for that extra inch.

 With that being said, shoes have a limited influence on how much higher you will jump, and here’s why…

-Yes, how much force in how much time—that is the question… and that’s almost entirely determined by your athletic ability, NOT by what shoes you wear.
+Yes, how much force in how much time—that’s the equation… and that’s almost entirely determined by your athletic ability, NOT by what shoes you wear.

 Vertical Jump Shoe Types